 When my daughter Abi turned thirteen, some seven years ago (where does the time go?) she decided, as head of the family that it was about time her parents became vegetarians.
 She has been a convert, with occasional lapses, for around two years.
 I was certainly not against the idea.
 We hardly ate meat anyway; just the odd bacon sandwich and an extremely rare steak (rare in the numerical rather than the French culinary sense), but it would be good to lose that feeling of guilt experienced when a cow looks at you over the fence with those mournful eyes.

-Actually the cow is not at all sad - it's probably wondering if you are going to pass it some of that long green grass on the other side of the fence, but the guilt is real enough.
+Actually the cow is not at all sad - she's probably wondering if you are going to pass her some of that long green grass on the other side of the fence, but the guilt is real enough.

 Of course, not everybody feels that way.
 In another life I used to be a musician and I remember driving to a gig with a black American blues singer called Johnnie Mars.
 I pointed out some ducks which were flying low over the band bus in formation.
 Johnnie looked up and said yep, he thought they were mighty fine, and after a moment, 'Especially with roast potatoes'.